Bay Area Rapid Transit: Fare schedule

 Because of the varied fares, it is possible to enter the system with enough stored value for a shorter trip, but not a longer trip.
 Passengers without sufficient fare to complete their journey must use an add-fare machine to add value in order to exit the station.

 Before August 20, 2025, entering and exiting at the same station within 30 minutes incurred an "excursion fare" of $6.40 – significantly higher than many station-to-station fares.
 This was originally introduced to allow people to tour the then-futuristic system; it was kept to discourage undesired behaviors such as tech bus riders using BART parking lots.
 The excursion fare has been criticized for negatively impacting riders who leave stations during service disruptions (although station agents can allow riders to exit without fare payment).
 As of August 20, 2025, riders paying using the contactless Tap and Ride system have a 30-minute grace period to avoid the BART excursion fare; Clipper card users still need to see an agent to avoid it.

-As of December 2022, BART is working to implement a 30-minute "grace period" before the fare is charged.

 Unlike many other rapid transit systems, BART does not have weekly or monthly passes with unlimited rides.
 The only discount provided to the general public is a 6.25% reduction when "high value tickets" (only available on Clipper cards with autoload) are purchased with fare values of $48 and $64.
 50% discount is available to youth aged 5–18 (children age 4 and under ride free), and a 62.5% discount is provided to seniors and the disabled.
 The Clipper START program for low-income adults provides a 50% discount.
 The San Francisco Muni and BART offer a combined monthly "A" Fast Pass, which allows unlimited rides on Muni services plus BART service within San Francisco.

 In August 2022, BART launched Clipper BayPass, a two-year pilot program to examine the viability of a transit pass that is compatible with all the public transit agencies in the Bay Area.
 The program was initially made available to around 50,000 college students and affordable housing residents.